 A great way to explore some of the best that Greece has to offer

-Highlights from our previous trips include snorkeling an ancient city in 7’ of water, climbing an extinct volcano, dinner a a country taverna where the owner made his own wine and olive oil.
-Of course just watching the beautiful mountains rising up out of the sea, as you sail by the islands so important in history for thousands of years, is amazing.
-Little things like a cute 9 year old girl praticing her english with us while Grandma looked on or soaking in a hot spring as it mixed with the clear waters of the med will be memories we treasure.
+The highlights from our previous trips include snorkeling an ancient city in 7’ of water, climbing an extinct volcano, dinner at a country taverna where the owner made his own wine and olive oil.
+Just watching the beautiful mountains rising up out of the sea as you sail by islands steeped in thousands of years of history is amazing.

 You will fly into Athens, Greece.
-You may want arrive in Athens a day or two earlier to enjoy the sites and to get acclimated to the time change.
-Plan on boarding the yacht on Saturday afternoon.
-You will disembark the boat on Friday in Athens.
+You may want arrive in Athens a day or two early to enjoy the sites and to get acclimated to the time change.
+Plan on boarding the yacht in the afternoon of Saturday, September 22nd.
+We’ll familiarize you with the boat and later you’ll get the chance to enjoy the night life of the Plaka.
+We’ll set sail the next morning for the trip of a lifetime.
+Upon our return to Athens, you will disembark the boat on Friday, September 28th.
 Guests will need a hotel for Friday evening and can plan to catch a flight as early as Saturday morning.

-From Athens you can visit two island groups.
-All have beautiful harbors and bays and can give you everything from lively tavernas, shopping and cultural sites to quiet secluded anchorages.
-The Saronic Gulf Islands which include Ageina, Poros, Hydra and Spetsis.
-The Cyclades Islands which include Kea, Kythnos, Syros and Serifos to name a few.
-Both Island groups have there charms, we will base our choice on the weather and your input .
+From Athens you can visit two island groups, the Saronic Gulf Islands which include Ageina, Poros, Hydra and Spetsis and the Cyclades Islands which include Kea, Kythnos, Syros and Serifos to name a few.
+Both island groups have beautiful harbors and bays and can give you everything from lively tavernas, to shopping, cultural sites and quiet secluded anchorages.
+Both island groups have their charms and we will base our choice on the weather and your input .

 Poros- When you sail into Poros you see the town built on the rocky slopes of the island and as you approach you say to yourself “this is a Greek island!”
 It’s one of the most beautiful approaches in Greece.
 There are several beautiful bays for swimming, some with ruins dating back centuries.
-In town are a marine academy, great night life, wonderful tavernas and beautiful markets for stocking up on fresh fruits and veggies.
-A secret bakery down an alley way with the most amazing bread ever!
+In town are a marine academy, wonderful tavernas, great night life and beautiful markets for stocking up on fresh fruits and veggies.
+And... a secret bakery down an alley way with the most amazing bread ever!
 There is no sign; you have to know where it is.
 The father and son don’t speak English so brush up on your Greek or sign language.